 If you’re looking for a reusable option for windows, insulated curtains or drapes can be used year-round, or taken down during warmer months.
 These work best if they’re a little longer and wider than your window, to help cover all the possible gaps.
 Blackout curtains are often insulated as well, so they can do double duty blocking light for better sleep.
 If you’re using long drapes, make sure they don’t touch or cover any heating elements.

 - Making sure windows are fully closed and locked

 Make sure vents/heating elements are clear and open/close vents as needed

-Check to be sure you don’t have furniture or other items blocking the flow of heat.
+Another way to assist in controlling your heating costs is to ensure you don’t have furniture or other items blocking the flow of heat.
 Whether you have vents, baseboard elements, radiators, or something else, for both safety and efficient heating, it’s best to keep the area around them clear.
 If you have air vents, make sure they’re open in rooms you use/want to heat, and consider closing them in areas that don’t need to be heated.

 Know what kind of system you have and what optimal operation entails